MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/FAQ-consolidate-multiple-yammer-networks.md

 A: For steps to consolidate your networks, see [Network migration - Consolidate multiple Yammer networks](consolidate-multiple-yammer-networks.md).

-**Q: By when do I have to consolidate my Yammer networks?**

-A: You must consolidate your Yammer networks by October 16, 2018.

-**Q: What happens if I don’t consolidate the networks by the due date?**

-A: Starting October 16, 2018, if you haven’t consolidated your Yammer networks, the Yammer team will automatically consolidate the networks on your behalf.

 > [!IMPORTANT]
 > We strongly encourage you to be proactive and consolidate the networks yourself.